sanctuary-systems-com/sanctuary-systems/content/collections/pages/guide.md

                 content:
                   -
                     type: text
-                    text: 'Mount the Sentinel Core in the motherboard location of your case using the standoffs and screws supplied with the case'
+                    text: 'Mount the Sentinel Core in the motherboard location using the included standoffs and screws.'
           -
             type: listItem
             content: